guoshengkang/guoshengkang.github.io/_pages/about.md

 What’s new
 ------
+- 2020/08/27, One paper of my co-authored paper won Best Student Paper Award in NCSC 2020.
 - 2020/07/21, One paper has been accepted by IEEE SCC 2020.
 - 2020/01/17, One paper has been accepted by IEEE ICWS 2020.